danFromTelAviv/LKReg/README.md

 image registration using Lucas Kanade forward additive method.

 # Overview  :
 The following is a simple pure python implementation of forward addative registration ( image alignment ).
+The point of the algorithm is to match two images to each other so that the position of each pixel in one image can be specified in the second image.

 # Simple example  :